X

 Please note: Guest passes for complimentary general admission are not valid for this exhibition.

-Across the Atlantic: American Impressionism through the French Lens is organized by the Reading Public Museum, Reading, Pennsylvania.
+Across the Atlantic: American Impressionism Through the French Lens is organized by the Reading Public Museum, Reading, Pennsylvania.

 Generous support for this project provided by Art Bridges, The Maurer Family Foundation, and Bitsy & Jim Powell.